 However, as well as Iove having fun and enjoying our beautiful planet, I also travel to learn and, of course, to become wiser.

-This means that, in order to understand our marvellous world a bit better, I believe that traveling should also occasionally include visiting sad places, such as a Syrian refugee camp in Iraq, Kibera slums in Kenya or exploring the Aral Sea in Uzbekistan, a massive lake which used to be the fourth largest inland body of water but, today, is just a ship cemetery and the planet’s worst environmental disaster.
+This means that, in order to understand our marvellous world a bit better, I believe that traveling should also occasionally include visiting sad places, such as a Syrian refugee camp in Iraq, Kibera slums in Kenya, the city of Aleppo or exploring the Aral Sea in Uzbekistan, a massive lake which used to be the fourth largest inland body of water but, today, is just a ship cemetery and the planet’s worst environmental disaster.

 Moynaq, a city which used to be a thriving center for the fishing industry, is today a ghost town which has a harbor without sea and is the gateway to the Aral Sea in Uzbekistan.